Registrar Policies for Faculty

 - Online evaluation (Fall): Available to students beginning at noon on Monday, December 7 through 11:59pm on Wednesday, December 16.

-- Online evaluation (Spring): Available to students beginning at noon on TBD.
+- Online evaluation (Spring): Available to students beginning at noon on Friday, May 7 through 12:01am on Tuesday, May 18.

 - Paper evaluations: should be completed in the last week of classes, and must be collected in ways that preserve student anonymity.
-The instructor should not collect them, and the instructor should not have access to teaching evaluations unt
+The instructor should not collect them, and the instructor should not have access to teaching evaluations until after final grades are submitted.

 Final Exams and Other End-of-Semester Exercises